Materials-Consortia/OPTIMADE/optimade.rst

 - :field:`description`: String.
   A human-readable multi-line description that explains the purpose, requirements, and conventions of the defined property.
   The format SHOULD be a one-line description, followed by a new paragraph (two newlines), followed by a more detailed description of all the requirements and conventions of the defined property.
   Formatting in the text SHOULD use Markdown in the `CommonMark v0.3 format <https://spec.commonmark.org/0.30/>`__.

+- :filed:`$comment`: String.
+  A human-readable comment relevant in the context of the raw definition data.
+  These comments should be omitted in formatted descriptions of the property shown to end users.
+  (Comments relevant in descriptions for end users should go into :field:`description`.)
+  Formatting in the text SHOULD use Markdown in the `CommonMark v0.3 format <https://spec.commonmark.org/0.30/>`__.

 - :field:`deprecated`: Boolean.